radrow/ddtrace/SCENARIOS.md

 Service `0` calls `1` which responds immediately.
 Then, `0` calls `1` again, but
 this time `1` calls `0` causing a deadlock.

-This scenario covers a case where a deadlock occurs along responses to some previous queries.

 ```erlang
 {sessions,